hyperdxio/hyperdx-js/packages/node-opentelemetry/README.md

 ### (Optional) Attach User Information or Metadata

-Attaching user information will allow you to search/filter sessions and events in HyperDX.
-This can be called at any point in the middleware chain, but it is recommended to call it as early as possible.
-Every spans within a single request trace will be linked to the user's details.
+To easily tag all events related to a given attribute or identifier (ex. user id or email), you can call the `setTraceAttributes` function which will tag every log/span associated with the current trace after the call with the declared attributes.
+It's recommended to call this function as early as possible within a given request/trace (ex. as early in an Express middleware stack as possible).

+This is a convenient way to ensure all logs/spans are automatically tagged with the right identifiers to be searched on later, instead of needing to manually tagging and propagating identifiers yourself.

 `userId`, `userEmail`, `userName`, and `teamName` will populate the sessions UI with the corresponding values, but can be omitted.
 Any other additional values can be specified and used to search for events.